LaserStefan/stefanlaser.net/content/CV.md

 **Interests**
 - Material politics of energy transitions and sustainability measures
-- Relational approaches like actor-network theory
+- STS and relational approaches like actor-network theory
 - Economic sociology
 - Digital methods
 - Waste, energy, and valuation studies